Functional Distribution Networks (FDN): Heteroscedastic likelihood and variance decomposition

 \textit{Parameterization and stability.} We parameterize

 which guarantees positivity and avoids numerical collapse.
-To mitigate variance blow-up in early training, one can (i) apply gentle weight decay on $\rho_{\theta}$, (ii) clip $s_{\theta}(x)=\log\sigma_{\theta}^{2}(x)$ to a reasonable range, or (iii) use a short $\beta$ warm up so the likelihood term dominates initially.
+To mitigate variance blow-up in early training, one can (i) apply gentle weight decay on $\rho_{\theta}$, (ii) clip $s_{\theta}(x)=\log\sigma_{\theta}^{2}(x)$ to a reasonable range, or (iii) use a short $\beta$ warm-up so the likelihood term dominates initially.